amarborz/amarborz/README.md

 ## Hello there 👋

+---

+# :man_technologist: About Me :

-# My name is Umar Kantaev, and I'm a Frontend Developer!
+### My name is Umar Kantaev, and I'm a Frontend Developer!

 # :hammer_and_wrench: My Skills:
 <div>